 In fact, some people swear by scents for their workspaces, and not without good reason.
 Scents such as rosemary and peppermint can help to improve your concentration, relieve stress and invigorate your mind.

-You shouldn’t overlook the importance to create a conducive workspace when starting out as a freelance graphic designer.
-By choosing the right space for your needs, you will be able to be as productive as possible right off the bat.
+You shouldn’t overlook the importance of a conducive workspace when starting out as a freelance graphic designer.
+By choosing the right space for your needs, you will be able to be as productive as possible — and possibly make more money — right off the bat.